WeblateOrg/weblate/docs/admin/optionals.rst

 .. note::

-    The module ships legal documents for Hosted Weblate service.
+    The module ships legal documents for the Hosted Weblate service.
 You are required to adjust the templates to match your use case.

 Installation